 Istria’s Mediterranean climate makes Rovinj a pleasant place to visit at any time of year.
 Winters are mild, and summers bring clear, warm days blessed with sunshine.
 We advise against visiting in the heat of high summer, during July and August, when the town sees its most visitors under sometimes sweltering temperatures.

-Suggested Rovinj itinerary
+Suggested itineraries featuring Rovinj

 This sample itinerary will give you an idea of what is possible when you travel in Rovinj, and showcases routes we know work particularly well.
 Treat this as inspiration, because your trip will be created uniquely by one of our specialists.